tarstutorials/vrsensorint/docs/_sources/content/m1/unity_orientation.rst.txt

 .. youtube:: sMAZMGS8JF4

-**[Click on the above video for our YouTube tutorial on Creating a New Unity Project.
-See code below.]**
+**[Click on the above video for our YouTube tutorial going through the Player Controller Script in our mobile app.]**

 .. literalinclude:: ../../scripts/PlayerController.cs